 Apply a varus stress to the knee at 30 degrees of flexion.
 Amount of lateral opening should be noted.
 Presence or absence of an endpoint should be noted.
 A comparison to the opposite side should be done.

 - Only microscopic tear present

 - A 5-10 mm of joint-space opening

 - >10 mm joint-space opening

 In severe injuries, bony injuries and neurovascular injuries must be ruled out.

 - Tibial Plateau Fractures

 X-rays are able to rule out bony injuries and joint pathologies.
-Special views allow to evaluate patellar tilt and tracking.
+Special views allow evaluating patellar tilt and tracking.

 MRI is a better investigation for ligament injuries.
-It is able to show tear in the ligament and even associated injuries to cartilage, cruciate ligaments and menisci.
+It is able to show a tear in the ligament and even associated injuries to cartilage, cruciate ligaments, and menisci.